openedx/docs.openedx.org/source/educators/migration_wip/20_glossary/glossary.rst

   A unit is a division in the course outline that represents a lesson.
   Learners view all of the content in a unit on a single page.

-  For more information, see :ref:`partnercoursestaff:Developing Course Units`.
+  For more information, see :ref:`Developing Course Units`.

 **unit navigation bar**